Skip to main contentSkip to navigation

 Data Extractor: Hardware-Level Imaging

 PC-3000 includes a companion imaging tool called Data Extractor (DE).
-While standalone imaging tools like ddrescue read sectors through the standard ATA path, Data Extractor reads through the PC-3000 hardware interface, providing:
+While standalone imaging tools like ddrescue read sectors through the standard ATA path, Data Extractor reads through the PC-3000 hardware interface.
+It disables the drive's native retry logic & substitutes millisecond-level timeout thresholds controlled by the technician, preventing the drive from hanging on damaged sectors.
+This provides:

 • Head-selective imaging.
 Read only from specific heads, skipping heads that are damaged or unstable.
 A four-head drive with one bad head can be imaged using only the three good heads, recovering the data stored on those surfaces.

 • Multi-pass imaging.
 First pass reads easy sectors quickly.
-Subsequent passes increase timeouts and retry counts to recover difficult sectors.
-The drive can be powered off and rested between passes to allow thermal recovery of marginal heads.
+Subsequent passes increase timeouts & retry counts to recover difficult sectors.
+The drive can be powered off & rested between passes to allow thermal recovery of marginal heads.

 • Sector-level error handling.
 Configurable behavior for bad sectors: skip, retry N times, mark and continue.
 Consumer tools typically abort or hang on persistent bad sectors.